mhjarvis/odin-project/README.md

 This project focuses on building a working calculator application using html, css and javascript.

 A live preview can be found at https://mhjarvis.github.io/odin-calculator/.

+### Odin Library
+This project focuses on building a library for The Odin Project using HTML, CSS & JavaScript.

+For a live preview, see https://mhjarvis.github.io/odin-library/.